Reconsidered: Books by Victor Grossman

 in consumer goods and people had to stand in line for everything.
 On the

-other hand, they had apartments, excellent health care, excellent education,
+other hand, they had jobs, apartments, excellent health care, excellent

-and ample leisure time, and did not have to worry about how to pay for any
+education, and ample leisure time, and did not have to worry about how to

-of it.
-As to the supposed lack of freedom, it was as I suspected: at home,
+pay for any of it.
+As to the supposed lack of freedom, it was as I

-people said whatever they wanted, told subsersive jokes, and enjoyed
+suspected: at home, people said whatever they wanted, told subsersive jokes,

-themselves.
-If the price for all of that security was to watch what you
+and enjoyed themselves.
+If the price for all of that security was to watch

-said in public or at work, so be it.
-Compare to the price we pay for "our
+what you said in public or at work, so be it.
+Compare to the price we pay

-retirement: lives of constant stress for all but the most wealthy.
+education, retirement: lives of constant stress for all but the most

 At a time when the USA is torn by political dysfunction, enormous wealth

-gaps, an incipient race war, public health disasters, and skyrocketing crime
+gaps, crushing debt, an incipient race war, public health disasters, mass

-born of poverty and hopelessness, it is worth knowing that other systems are
+of incarceration, it is worth knowing that other systems are possible and

-devoted to the well-being of its entire population, and all this
+government that was devoted to the well-being of its entire population, and

-while never attacking even one other country.
-Compare to the USA which
+all this while never attacking even one other country.
+Compare to the USA

-devotes itself exclusively to making the already-rich ever richer at the
+which devotes itself exclusively to making the already-rich ever richer at

 countless other countries, causing untold chaos, misery, and death.